How to Use Website Traffic to Find Your Best Customers

 Unsurprisingly, Google is the number one technology vendor among the world’s most popular websites.
 They have several tools that many of the websites use, such as Google Analytics and Ads.
 Adobe is also one of the most frequently used technologies: We detected that ~10% of the websites are using one of Adobe’s products.

-WordPress is the leading CMS, with one out of ten of these websites being built on WordPress.
+WordPress is the leading provider of CMS, with one out of ten of these websites being built on WordPress.
 There are also a lot of Drupal sites, and, interestingly, quite a few sites built on wix.com, which is typically seen as a solution for small and medium businesses.

 These sites also invest heavily in understanding their users and traffic.
 Hotjar is used by more than a thousand sites, and Optimizely and Segment Mixpanel are tracking data for hundreds of these sites.
 Search engine optimization is important, too.
 There are many specific vendors—such as Ahrefs and Yoast SEO—that are widely used.